PrinceLumpy/Repetition-Counter/README.md

 # Repetition Counter

-Repetition Counter is a simple python script created to help break dancers keep track of the number of repetitions they do each week.
+Repetition Counter is a simple python script created to help breakdancers keep track of the number of repetitions they do each week.

 ## Usage
-run the script with `python CounterApp.py`
+run the script with `python CounterApp.py` or just double click `rep-counter.bat` file (I suggest making a desktop shortcut to this!)
 ```
 Commands:
   add <int>                   add <int> to day's total